 Projects in Viet Nam

-Peace Corps Viet Nam’s English Education project is a strategic fit to the Viet Nam’s and the Ministry of Education and Training’s (MOET) national priorities.
+Peace Corps Viet Nam’s English Education project is a strategic fit to Viet Nam’s national priorities.
 Strong English language skills increase educational and professional opportunities for citizens of Viet Nam.
-MOET has prioritized foreign language instruction since 2008.
+Viet Nam’s Ministry of Education and Training (MOET) has prioritized foreign language instruction with the approval and implementation of the National Foreign Languages Project.
 The education system is shifting from 7-year to 10-year curricula in English language instruction; new competency standards have been set for teachers and college graduates.
 Families that have access and financial means invest in many hours of private tutoring.
-Yet students and teachers of English all over Viet Nam struggle to meet basic standards.
+Yet, except for a small number, students and teachers of English all over Viet Nam struggle to meet basic standards.